ApToX/Topics-in-Network-Security/README.md

 # Setup Instructions:

-// Run the following commands inorder to run the project
+// Run the following commands inorder to run the project &nbsp;

-// The following steps were done on Ubunutu Linux Virtual Machine
+// The following steps were done on Ubunutu Linux Virtual Machine &nbsp;

-// First we need to install Python 3 on the Linux machine \n sudo apt-get install python3
+// First we need to install Python 3 on the Linux machine &nbsp;
+sudo apt-get install python3 &nbsp;

-// Now we're going to install the necessary python packages sudo apt-get -y install python3-pip pip3 install puremagic
+// Now we're going to install the necessary python packages &nbsp;
+sudo apt-get -y install python3-pip &nbsp;
+pip3 install puremagic &nbsp;

 // Now we can run the project itself
 // Open two shells, One for the server and one for the client